KYAMAJIVEDANTHVARDHAN/group-14-projects/project.md

 1)We can enhance the feature of managing uploaded diagrams.
 2)We can also set up a feature to manage generated source code.
 3)We can also address the above limitations and improvise them such as considering consistency of sequence and class diagrams and also processing XML files more accurately.

+Conclusion:
+The process of software testing cannot be completed with incomplete components and modules.
+Therefore, to ensure the accuracy as well as effectiveness of testing it is vital to create "Stubs and Drivers Generating Tools".
+It creates stubs and drivers that fulfill the requirements of incomplete or undeveloped modules and act as pseudo modules or codes that are called in for testing the functionality of major modules.
+Testers can automate the unit testing without tool.
+It is capable for uploading sequence and class diagrams in XML file format, creating a call graph, generating stubs and drivers, editing stubs and drivers source code, and automated specifying signature values.
+But it has also some limitations in generating stubs and drivers from a class diagram with abstraction, inheritance,  interface class as well as overloading.
+It allows a tester to select only one class under test for generating them while generated drivers do not include test input values.